mDIS For System Administrators (SAs)

 Most likely, an end user encounters mDIS by opening a web page.
 See the top of the left side of the following diagram, showing the mDIS implementation technologies and the mDIS client-server architecture:

-Not mentioned above, but still very important, is the build-system, which is used to compile the mDIS Frontend and to test the Backend.
+The diagram mentions "various technologies" used by web browsers.
+These include, for instance, Local Storage.
+Not mentioned above, but still very important, is the build-system, which compiles the mDIS Frontend and tests the Backend.

-Generally, software developers and system administrators prefer even more detailed views, which include the mDIS build process, or build system:
+Software developers and system administrators often prefer more detailed views, including the mDIS build process:

-The following figure shows the mDIS Fronted, the mDIS Backend and related tools,such as a low-level database query tool:
+The following diagram shows the mDIS Frontend, Backend, and related tools, such as a low-level database query tool:

-This high-level system design is also known as a "LAMP web service stack" (opens new window).
+This high-level system design is also known as a "LAMP web service stack".

-The database can be accessed via an SQL API which is conveniently accessible via the adminer.php web page.
-Command line access via SSH is also possible for system administration purposes.
+While the primary access method is via a web browser, other mechanisms exist.
+The database is accessible via an SQL API, conveniently available through the adminer.php web page.
+Command-line access via SSH is also available for system administration.

 mDIS Build System

-The following figure shows a simplified view of the mDIS build system:
+The following diagram shows a simplified view of the mDIS build system:

 Frontend